seung-lab/e2198-gc-analysis/README.md

 ## Data of special interests, by directory name:

-### cell_features
+### Data
 Computed features for each cell.
-All features used for hierarchical clustering are here.
+All features used for hierarchical clustering are included here.

 The cell_info structure array in 'cell_info.mat' is an aggregate of features from all other files, and for ganglion cells also includes the assigned cell type.
 (For more